 - The customer receives the order on January 7th

-- The funds from the sale are released to your account on January 14th
+- The funds from the sale will be released to your account on January 14th

-However, with new sellers, Amazon needs to build up the amount in the account level reserve — meaning payouts may be delayed four to six weeks after the first sale.
-New sellers should keep their expectations low when waiting to receive their first payout.
+For new sellers, Amazon needs to build up the amount in the account level reserve, meaning that payouts may be delayed between four and six weeks after the first sale.
+New sellers should adjust their expectations when waiting to receive their first payout.

 How to View Your Current Amazon Reserve Amount

-Viewing your current Amazon reserve amount and reserve percentage is simple.
-You can view it in the Chart of Accounts on the payment dashboard.
-Just head to “Reports”, then “Payments”, and then “Chart”.
+To view your current Amazon reserve amount, navigate to the Chart of Accounts on the payment dashboard.
+Just head to Reports, then Payments, and then Chart.

 You can also see reserved funds in the account level reserve section on the Statement View tab on your Payments report.

-If you have an account level reserve and you need access to cash flow, there are several strategies you can use.
+If you have an account level reserve and you need access to cash flow, the good news is there are several strategies you can use.

 - Apply for a line of credit that only charges interest on the amount you borrow

-Obviously, not all of these strategies are right for all sellers.
-Be sure to consider your niche, business model, growth goals, and resources before finalizing your cash flow methods.
+Each of these strategies has its merits.
+Take time to consider your category, business model, growth goals, and existing resources before creating your funding strategy.

-- Keep a close eye on your account health and make sure your seller performance meets Amazon’s expectations
+- Make sure your account health meets Amazon’s expectations

 - Maintain an ODR below 1%